GodlipSeloana/Python-Second-Project/README.md

 # Car Sales Regression Analysis Insights

-Regression Analysis between Salling price and Condition
+Regression Analysis between Salling price and Car Condition

 1. R-square (0.129) is greater than F-statistic (0.000825) thus the overall model is statistically significant.